xuankimtran/docs-1/pages/katalon-studio/docs/slack-plugin-integration.md

 The Slack Integration Plugin allows you to receive test execution results from Katalon Studio to a Slack channel in real-time.

-This plugin is supporting both public and private channels at the moment.
+This plugin supports both public and private channels at the moment.

 This guide shows you how to create a Slack API app and configure the Slack Integration Plugin in Katalon Studio.